saurabharora80/self-assessment-api/public/api/conf/1.0/docs/uk-property.md

 * Adjustments (e.g. loss brought forward)
 * Balancing charges

 Furnished Holiday Lettings (FHL) are short term (e.g. 1-2 weeks) lets of a furnished property.
-Other is used for any normal rented property.
+For all other UK properties, use "Other".
 Please see [here](https://www.gov.uk/government/publications/furnished-holiday-lettings-hs253-self-assessment-helpsheet) for further guidance regarding FHL properties.